KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Callouts-Article.md

 ### How to customize a Pro service

-You can inherit and customize any ``Callouts/ProService``, then manually register your service *after* registering your license key:
+You can inherit and customize any ``Callouts/ProService`` in your license, then manually register your service *after* registering your license key:

 ```swift
 class CustomService: Callouts.ProService.Swedish {